How long does it take to implement a projective measurement?: Review of pertinent concepts

-where $\|\cdot\|$ denotes some suitable operator norm quantifying the strength with which volume $V_i$ interacts with volume $V_j$ (if we restrict the discussion to large but finite-dimensional Hilbert spaces $\cH$, the specific choice of the norm only changes the proportionality constant but not the physics).
-Furthermore, $d_{ij}$ denotes the Euclidean distance in space between volume $V_i$ and $V_j$.
-If $V_i$ and $V_j$ have themselves a non-negligible diameter, $d_{ij}$ could be defined as an average or minimal distance. \end{enumerate}
+\begin{enumerate}[(i)] \item Each $V_i$ interacts at least with one other $V_j$.
+Here, by interaction we mean that $[H_i,J_{ij}] \neq 0$. \item For all $i,j$ the strength of the interaction is inversely proportional to the distance, $d_{ij}$, between the two locations.
+If $V_i$ and $V_j$ have themselves a non-negligible diameter, $d_{ij}$ can be defined as an average or minimal distance. \end{enumerate}

 The first condition allows the transfer of energy and information through the physical system, which we assume to avoid trivial situations (e.g., objects composed out of non-interacting parts).
 The second condition arises from the fact that all fundamental forces in nature are finite-ranged and decrease with increasing distance.
-Taken together, Eqs.~(\ref{eq def interacting}) and~(\ref{eq def local}) define a {\it locally interacting} physical system and set the constraints on the set of physically admissible Hamiltonians.
+Together, conditions (i) and (ii) above set the constraints on the set of physically admissible Hamiltonians that we consider here.

 To give a specific example, we present a simple model of such a physical system made out of interacting spins on a one-dimensional lattice as shown in Fig.~\ref{fig Ising}.
 The simplest interaction one can conceive of is that of nearest-neighbour interactions: each spin interacts only with the spins adjacent to it.
-While being a strong simplification, we note that models restricted to nearest-neighbour interactions can nevertheless qualitatively describe many phenomena in condensed matter.~\cite{FuldeBook1995, BruusFlensbergBook2004, SachdevBook2007} The reason is that nearest-neighbour interactions often play the most dominant role.
+Whilst being a strong simplification, we note that models restricted to nearest-neighbour interactions can qualitatively describe many phenomena in condensed matter physics~\cite{FuldeBook1995, BruusFlensbergBook2004, SachdevBook2007}.
+The reason is that nearest-neighbour interactions often play the most dominant role.
 In Fig.~\ref{fig Ising}, for example, we depict the Ising model whose Hamiltonian

 describes $N$ interacting spins in an external magnetic field, $h$, and with spin-spin interaction strength, $g$.
+While it is good to keep the example of the 1D Ising model in mind for illustrative purposes, we remark that our conclusions below are general and not restricted to these kind of models.